BryceZhuo/PolyCom/README.md

 # Polynomial Composition Activations: Unleashing the Dynamics of Large Language Models

-This repository contains the official implementation of the paper **[“Polynomial Composition Activations: Unleashing the Dynamics of Large Language Models](https://arxiv.org/pdf/2411.03884)”.**
+This repository contains the official implementation of  ICLR 2025 paper **[“Polynomial Composition Activations: Unleashing the Dynamics of Large Language Models](https://arxiv.org/pdf/2411.03884)”.**

 In this work, we introduce a novel activation function called **Polynomial Composition (PolyCom)**, which enhances the expressiveness of large language models (LLMs) through dynamic polynomial compositions.
 Our method significantly improves the performance of dense and mixture of experts (MoE) models across a variety of downstream tasks, without adding significant computational overhead.